mbu147/outlook-for-linux/app/config/README.md

 2. 3 new command-line parameters `customBGServiceBaseUrl`, `customBGServiceIgnoreMSDefaults` and `customBGServiceConfigFetchInterval` are introduced.
 See above for details.
 3. Custom images are always loaded with `<customBGServiceBaseUrl>/<image-path>`.
 So, you have to make sure the web server is running and `<customBGServiceBaseUrl>` responds to the request.
 4. You can choose any web server of your choice but make sure `Access-Control-Allow-Origin` is set to `*` in response headers from web server.
-5. In Teams version 2, this will replace Microsoft's default images.
+5. In Outlook version 2, this will replace Microsoft's default images.
 6. To use you must activate the flag `--isCustomBackgroundEnabled=true`.
 From version 1.4.36 this flag is change default to `false`.

 For apache2, `/etc/apache2/apache2.conf` may need to have an entry like this.